avivo/page-as-script/README.md

 Dependencies:
 -----------
-  jquery, dform, bootstrap
+  jquery, dform [, bootstrap]

 Bugs/Limitations
 -----------
 - Python only works with str/bool/int currently
-- Only False works as a boolean default
+- Only False works as a bool default
 - Possibly some subtle issues from going between json/python
 - May not work with older versions of jquery